 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the entity and the revenue can be reliably measured.

-The following specific recognition criteria must also be met before revenue is recognised: Interest c.
-Goods and Services Tax
+The following specific recognition criteria must also be met before revenue is recognised:

+Interest

 Control of the right to receive the interest payment.